TurkmenistanOfficial Name: Turkmenistan

 Visas and Letters of Invitation: In order to enter Turkmenistan you will need a valid passport and a letter of invitation certified by the Government of Turkmenistan.
 The certified letter of invitation allows you to apply for a visa, either at the Embassy of Turkmenistan or when you arrive at the airport in Ashgabat.
 The U.S. Embassy in Ashgabat cannot assist private citizens with letters of invitation to Turkmenistan.

 To obtain an official letter of invitation, the person or organization you intend to visit must submit a request to the State Migration Service (SMS) along with a copy of your passport ID page.
 The SMS requires at least 15 working days for approval.

 Before Visiting Turkmenistan: Make sure your passport is valid for at least six months at the time of applying for a letter of invitation.

 After you receive your official letter of invitation, you may apply for a visa at the Embassy of Turkmenistan in Washington, D.C. or when you arrive at the Ashgabat International Airport.
 The price of the visa will depend on the length of your stay in Turkmenistan.
 You will find more information about obtaining a visa to Turkmenistan on the website of the Embassy of Turkmenistan in Washington, D.C.

 Once you arrive at the airport or border entry point, you will be charged a $12 registration fee.
-If you wish to extend your stay in Turkmenistan, you must submit an application for a visa extension with the SMS in Ashgabat.
+To extend your stay in Turkmenistan, you must apply for a visa extension with the SMS in Ashgabat.
 If you attempt to depart Turkmenistan with an expired visa, you will be fined and may be denied exit until you extend your visa through your departure date.